jbrambleDC/flitterFlask/README.md

 6. All posts are public and should be accessible by this URL convention: http://localhost:port/flitter/user/username

-#Optional enhancements:
+##Optional enhancements:

 1. Implement pagination to limit posts to 10 per page

-#Sources:
+##Sources:

 1. Flask Mega tutorial: http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
 2. for password hashing: http://flask.pocoo.org/snippets/54/
 3. for login management: https://flask-login.readthedocs.org/en/latest/
+4. for configuring postgresql server on Heroku http://beatofthegeek.com/2013/04/how-to-setup-postgresql-python-flask.html

-#Some Open Issues and possible Additions:
+##Some Open Issues and possible Additions:

 1. Currently, no facebook login feature is included.
 2. Would like to limit posts to 200 characters by implementing a visual cue that shows how far beyond 200 chars user has gone(similar to twitter).
 3. Add feature for deleting and editing posts.
+4. add error handling, so that there is a custom page to represent 404,500 error etc.

 first things first, get pip if you dont already have it and install the dependencies from dependencies.txt:
 ```